emulvihill/wglmolview/www/lib/threejs-examples/README.md

 =================

-A small package containing the javascript files in the [examples][] folder from the [Three.js][] library.
+A small package containing the javascript files in the [examples][] folder from the [Three.src][] library.

-These files contain useful additions and utilities for three.js and are not included in some versions of the threejs bower package.
+These files contain useful additions and utilities for three.src and are not included in some versions of the threejs bower package.

 This package is designed to be used with [threejs-build][], which is a